david-jacob/HurwitzFanoFit/README.md

 The Hurwitz-Fano lineshape describes a Kondo resonance in the differential conductance in the presence of Fermi-Dirac smearing at finite temperature of the STM tip [1].

-When the Python program has been used for data processing in a scientific publication, we ask the authors of that publication to cite Ref.
-1.
+When the program is used for processing of data in a scientific publication, we ask the authors to acknowledge the use of the program and to cite Ref.
+1 in that publication.

 ## Theoretical background
 The python script can be used to fit different lineshapes that occur in the theory of STM spectroscopy (STS) of Kondo systems to STS data.